Identification

 What’s that bird?

+Whilst we vary in skill, none of us are perfect… a while back discussions on a birding chatline revealed just how bad some mistakes can be.
 Not only have I identified a paper bag as a water rail, but I have identified a golden eagle as a black rubbish sack and a barn owl as a discarded plastic carrier bag.
 I even called out to my wife in Australia that just off the road were a small party of e-mails… that should have come out as emu!

-I remember being in a boat on Caroni Swamp in Trinidad surrounded by Scarlet Ibis – surely one of the most distinctive birds in the world.
-An American lady kept saying “…what’s that big red bird again?
+For some people, no matter how distinctive the bird, nor how often they have seen it ID is still an issue.
+I remember being in a boat on Caroni Swamp in Trinidad surrounded by Scarlet Ibis – surely one of the most distinctive birds in the world… yet an American lady kept saying “…what’s that big red bird again?

 Useful Reading